STEVEN DOYLE: This is who I am

 I went to college at Southern Mississippi because it met my needs and allowed me to finance my education while working both full-time and part-time jobs.
 I managed to graduate in four years even though I lived in a fraternity house for two of them.

 Those Golden Eagles have my heart, but I root for all teams Kentucky, particularly the Wildcats.
-I have a son about to become a Tar Heel.
+I have a son who is now a Tar Heel.
 I love the Atlanta Braves and cheer the Carolina Panthers.
 I grew up in a family that never misses a NASCAR race on TV, and I’ve covered a few of them.

 I disdain the labels liberal and conservative and am an unaffiliated voter, which I believe all journalists should be.
 I’ve cast ballots for an equal number of Rs and Ds for president and was the only person in my precinct in Mississippi to vote for John Anderson in 1980, although I can’t recall why I did.

 Until I type my last sentence I will defend the calling and mission of true journalists, those who seek the truth and hold the powerful accountable.
-Our society now sorts its news by comfort and judges value by brand.
+Our society now sorts its news by comfort and attaches value by brand.
 Believe it or not, the middle of that spectrum can be tuned to almost any daily newspaper.

 I think taxes should be fair, budgets should be balanced and that every person should have health care.
 I believe in holding criminals accountable and that our planet must be protected from mankind’s worst abuses and neglect.